 What would you do if your top employee quits tomorrow?
-It’s not something business owners like to think about, but it happens every day at companies large and small.
+It’s not something business owners like to think about, but it happens daily at large and small companies.
 Unfortunately, no matter how loyal your employees are, there’s no way to predict when someone might leave or need to be terminated.

 The solution is a staffing contingency plan: a multi-step process to ensure you’re not caught unawares when an employee leaves.
 If you don’t yet have a strategic staffing plan for your business, here’s what you need to know.